Bonavita BV1900TS 8-Cup One-Touch Coffee Maker · โ˜… 4.6 Best Value Check price on Amazon →

 Power1,500 watts

-Should you buy the Bonavita BV1900TS 8-Cup One-Touch Coffee Maker?
+Bonavita BV1900TS 8-Cup One-Touch Coffee Maker FAQs

-Is the Bonavita BV1900TS worth $169 in 2026?+
+Is the Bonavita BV1900TS worth the price in 2026?

-Bonavita BV1900TS vs Moccamaster KBGV: which should I buy?+
+Bonavita BV1900TS vs Moccamaster KBGV: which should I buy?

-The Moccamaster ($359) wins on hand-built construction, 5-year warranty, and 30 plus year parts availability.
-The Bonavita ($169) wins on price, thermal carafe (vs Moccamaster's glass-with-hotplate), and built-in pre-infusion.
+The Moccamaster wins on hand-built construction, 5-year warranty, and 30 plus year parts availability.
+The Bonavita wins on price, thermal carafe (vs Moccamaster's glass-with-hotplate), and built-in pre-infusion.
 Cup quality is genuinely close, blind testers prefer the Moccamaster 6 of 10 times.
 For someone who values long-term ownership, the Moccamaster.
 For someone who wants 90 percent of the cup at half the price, the Bonavita.

-Does the pre-infusion actually do anything?+
+Does the pre-infusion actually do anything?

 Yes.
 The 5-second pre-infusion pause wets the grounds before full brewing begins, which produces a CO2 bloom and degasses the coffee.
 This is the same technique a pour-over barista uses manually.
 In our cup testing, the pre-infusion produces a slightly cleaner, more nuanced cup, especially on freshly roasted beans.
 The difference is subtle but measurable.

-How long does the thermal carafe actually keep coffee hot?+
+How long does the thermal carafe actually keep coffee hot?

-How long does the Bonavita actually last?+
+How long does the Bonavita actually last?

-๐Ÿ“… Update log
+Update log